 Jackie is a fifth-generation farmer’s daughter who hails from the lush pastures of Byaduk, in the Western District of Victoria.
-The recipient of the 2014 Matthew George Young Stockman Award, Jackie is fondly referred to by her father as his ‘Chief Gate Opener’.
-Jackie is a passionate advocate for those who suffer from anxiety and also enjoys working with farmers as an Animal Health and General Merchandise Specialist for westernAG.
+The recipient of the 2014 Matthew George Young Stockman Award, Jackie is a passionate advocate for those who suffer from anxiety and also enjoys working with farmers as an Animal Health and General Merchandise Specialist for westernAG.
 In 2019, Jackie launched an inaugural Rural Women’s Day celebration in Dunkeld, drawing a crowd of 140 rural and regional women from across Australia.
 With a vision to inspire, celebrate and connect rural and regional women, Jackie is not only planning yet another Rural Women’s Day event in 2020, but actively showcases the contribution of rural and regional women via social media.
 More recently, Jackie’s initiative was named the Southern Grampians Shire Council Australia Day Community Event of the Year.
 Follow @RuralWomensDay on Facebook or Instagram for more information.

-When asked what concerned Jackie about the work health and safety of those in rural industries, she paid kudos to the courageous men and women who so generously donate their time to the Country Fire Authority, particularly given their exposure to potentially traumatic events.
-Jackie heeds the reminder to stay safe, to look out for your mates, and to speak up – regardless of whether you’re concerned about the response you might get.
+When asked what concerned Jackie about the health and safety of those in rural industries, she paid kudos to the courageous men and women who generously donate their time to the Country Fire Authority, particularly given their exposure to potentially traumatic events.
+Jackie heeds the reminder to stay safe, to look out for your mates and to speak up – regardless of whether you’re concerned about the response you might get.

 How would you describe yourself in three words?